CodeYourFuture/syllabus/docs/finalproject/external-projects.md

 Very quick designs of the tool/website you are trying to build will give us a great insight into what exactly you want built.

 You needn't use any specialised tools to design this.
 Paint or Pen & Paper will do for this step.
+If you want to use a digital tool we recommend [Excalidraw](https://excalidraw.com/).

 Try to think about how each individual page will look.
 Will the user need to create an account?
 Think of the form they will need to fill in.
 Does the user view content on a page?
 What content should be included?